 - Download the ten key points re the Emmanuel Project here.

 All Suffolk RE leaders and teachers are invited to join an RE network meeting for a hour once a term to discuss RE.
 We use the RE Quality Mark materials to guide our discussions.

-- Autumn 2017 REQM Network Meetings are available here.
+- Spring 2018 REQM Network Meetings are available here.